Dealer

 Furnishing trends in the country house kitchen

-It is not only the inclusion of regional specialities that has made the country house kitchen more diverse.
+It is not only the incorporation of regional specialties that has made country-style cuisine more diverse.
 Other trends have also brought a breath of fresh air to design.

 Hybrid looks between tradition and modernity